mastering math facts with mini flash cards

 And then I labeled six sandwich bags with ‘math facts’ in six different colors.
 I put about 16-20 cards in each bag, and they were ready to go.

 I want to have six bags of mini math fact cards addition ready to use and practice anywhere–in my purse, in the kitchen, in the living room, in Maddy’s room.
 Anywhere.
 And I think that 16 or so cards will be just enough to create a mix of facts that she knows already with facts that she needs work on, and since the bags are color-coded, we’ll kind of be able to keep track of which groups she knows and which she doesn’t know as well.

 And then I asked which bag she wanted to start with, and she chose blue, and we practiced.
 And practiced.
 And practiced more.

 We reviewed some tricks as we came across problems needed tricks, like the 10′s family (just put the number added to 10 in the 1′s spot, and it you have the answer), and we reminded her that if she’s stuck, it’s totally fine to take a minute to figure the answer out.
 When in doubt, she can always take the larger number and use her fingers to add the next number to it.

 With a lot of praising, she ran through the mix of cards about six or seven times, and she tried to get speedy the last few times.
 We focused on her successes and were patient when she got hung up, reminding her to give herself a second before she called out an answer.

 After a week or two, once I notice that Maddy’s committed more of the facts to memory, I’ll pull out some math-fact games–much like the ones we do with spelling words or with sight words–so that she gets used to ‘playing’ a little with the facts like she does with words.
-But until then, we’ll rock out with these simple Math Fact Mini-Flashers for a good long while, increasing her confidence and doing what we can from our end to help support Maddy’s math learning.
+But until then, we’ll rock out with these simple mini math fact cards addition for a good long while, increasing her confidence and doing what we can from our end to help support Maddy’s math learning.